immcantation/dowser/docs/topics/sampleClones.md

 :   column for weighting sample probability

 group
-:   column to sample evenly among groups
+:   column (or columns) to sample evenly among groups